qipanda/Spring19-Research/Hierarchy-Of-References.markdown

         forums based on the text of forum posts
 - *2011 Westveld*, Used linear models to model dyadic trade/conflict levels between countries using things like GDP and cooperation in conflict
+- *1981 RHT O'Kane* Simple linear model with GDP predicting if a coup will occur in a country for a set timeframe